singnet/opencog-tutorials/README.md

-# Jupyter notebooks for various Opencog functionalities
+# Jupyter notebooks for various Opencog libraries

 This repository holds various tutorials written in jupyter notebooks for various software repositories under the opencog organization.